MeSabya/AWS-Learning/Route53/BasicsOfRoute53.md

 **What is an NS record?**:
 An NS record or name server record identify which name servers are authoritative for a zone.
 DNS resolvers will query the servers listed in the NS records of a domain name for specific DNS records such as A, AAAA, MX, TXT.

+## Elastic Load Balancer (ELB) and Route 53 in AWS

+Both Route53 and ELB are used to distribute the network traffic.
+These AWS services appear similar but there are minor differences between them.

+ELB distributes traffic among Multiple Availability Zone but not to multiple Regions.
+Route53 can distribute traffic among multiple Regions.
+In short, ELBs are intended to load balance across EC2 instances in a single region whereas DNS load-balancing (Route53) is intended to help balance traffic across regions.

+Both Route53 and ELB perform health check and route traffic to only healthy resources.
+Route53 weighted routing has health checks and removes unhealthy targets from its list.
+However, DNS is cached so unhealthy targets will still be in the visitors cache for some time.
+On the other hand, ELB is not cached and will remove unhealthy targets from the target group immediately.

+Use both Route53 and ELB: Route53 provides integration with ELB.
+You can use both Route53 and ELB in your AWS infrastructure.
+If you have AWS resources in multiple regions, you can use Route53 to balance the load among those regions.
+Inside the region, you can use ELB to load balance among the instances running in various Availability Zones.

 ## Summary